nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - At least one for the flags should be present.
 - The index refers to the index number shown in the displayed task list.
 - The index **must be a positive integer**, i.e 1, 2, 3 etc.
-- The index must not exceed the number of tasks in the displayed task list, otherwise Vimification will show an error message.
+- The index must not exceed the number of tasks in the displayed task list.

 ### Deleting task